-The record terminator for a system-logical-record contains a level number of 0 through 17 to indicate the relation of that record to other records in the file.
+The record terminator for a system-logical-record contains a level number of 0 through 17_8 to indicate the relation of that record to other records in the file.
 The lowest level is 0; it is associated with a single system-logical-record.
 A higher level number defines a set of records that begins immediately after the last record of that level and continues through all system-logical-records of a lower level number until the end of a record with that level or a higher level number is encountered.

-A level number of 17 establishes a partition boundary for the file.
-Level 17 always is recorded in a zerolength PRU.
-Level 17 records are written in response to a COMPASS macro WRITEF and to compiler program requests to close a file or to write an end-of-file.
-When a file has only one partition, the level 17 terminator marks the logical end of the file.
-However, a file can contain any number of partitions defined by level 17 before the physical end of the file.
-To summarize rotating mass storage file structure:
+A level number of 17_8 establishes a partition boundary for the file.
+Level 17_8 always is recorded in a zerolength PRU.
+Level 17_8 records are written in response to a COMPASS macro WRITEF and to compiler program requests to close a file or to write an end-of-file.
+When a file has only one partition, the level 17_8 terminator marks the logical end of the file.
+However, a file can contain any number of partitions defined by level 17_8 before the physical end of the file.
+I

-Physical Structure
+The following lists summarize rotating mass storage file structure.

-One or more PRUs terminated by a short or zero-length PRU of level 0 through 16

-One or more PRUs terminated by a zerolength PRU of level 17

-End of mass storage allocated in system RBT table.
+Physical Structure Logical Interpretation 1 One or more PRUs terminated by a short or zero-length PRU of level 0 through 168 System-logical-record of level indicated; sets end-of-record bits in system tables I One or more PRUs terminated by a zero- length PRU of level 17_8 Partition; sets end-of-partition bits in system tables; end-of-file exits occur End of mass storage allocated in system RBT table End-of-information; sets end-of-information bits, if any, in system tables or sets end-of-partition bits

-Logical Interpretation

-System-logical-record of level indicated.
-Sets end-of-record bits in system tables.

-Partition.
-Sets end-of-partition bits in system tables.
-End-of-file exits occur.

-End-of-information.
-Sets end-of-information bits, if any, in system tables; otherwise sets end-of-partition bits.